TheInformationLab/dbtEssentialsGuide/ReadMe.md

 27. Create a folder within the tests folder called generic ("/tests/generic")

-28. In the generic tests folder, create a sql file called positive_late_fees.sql ("/tests/generic/positive_late_fees.sql")
+28. In the generic tests folder, create a sql file called no_negative_values.sql ("/tests/generic/no_negative_values.sql")

-29. Copy into the positive_late_fees.sql file the contents of the starter file positive_late_fees.sql
+29. Copy into the no_negative_values.sql file the contents of the starter file no_negative_values.sql

     ```sql
-    {% test positive_late_fees(model, column_name)%}
+    {% test no_negative_values(model, column_name)%}
         SELECT *
         FROM {{model}}
         WHERE {{column_name}} < 0
     {% endtest %}
     ```

-30. Update the schema.yml file in the library_loans folder ("/models/library_loans/schema.yml") to apply the positive_late_fees test to the fee_applied column of the customer_withdrawals model at the end of the file.
+30. Update the schema.yml file in the library_loans folder ("/models/library_loans/schema.yml") to apply the no_negative_values test to the fee_applied column of the customer_withdrawals model at the end of the file.

     ```yml
       - name: customer_withdrawals
         columns:
           - name: fee_applied
             data_tests:
-              - positive_late_fees
+              - no_negative_values
     ```

     <details>